-During the past 18 months we’ve been able to offer investors some of the best Cashflow Positive properties we’ve seen in years.
+In recent months we’ve been able to offer investors some of the best Cashflow Positive properties we’ve ever seen.
 Unfortunately, strong demand and limited supply has meant that some investors have missed out on these rare, self-funding properties.

 So we thought it timely to remind investors about how to prepare themselves for our next hot-property recommendation.

 Successful people, regardless of whether they are athletes, business owners or property investors, plan for success.
 So, here’s a quick checklist of things you should do NOW to make yourself investment ready…

 Finance Approval: Do you know how much you can afford to borrow?
 It’s amazing how many investors pay a holding deposit on a property and then learn they don’t qualify for the necessary loan.
 Not only is this highly embarrassing for investors, but their lack of preparation also wastes other people’s valuable time.
 Consequently, many builders and developers won’t even accept a holding deposit unless buyers first provide a finance pre-approval letter from their lender.

 Make an appointment with your lender today to find out what your borrowing limit is.
 If you’d like a second opinion, we are happy to refer you to a great Mortgage Broker.
 He has dozens of lender options available and his service is FREE.